tracyreuter/tracyreuter/README.md

 ### I'm a Data Scientist with expertise in healthcare, natural language processing, and machine learning.

-Currently I'm seeking a project-focused team where I can leverage my skills to support customers’ health and wellbeing.

-### Why should you hire me?
 I'm curious, creative, and driven.
 (I started off as a truck stop waitress.
 Now I have a PhD from Princeton.)
 Throughout my career, I have quickly and independently learned new tools and methods because I love intellectual challenges.
 Furthermore, I excel in building empathetic relationships with stakeholders.
 My colleagues describe me as conscientious, genuine, and compassionate.

 ### Highlights from my skillset include: